Dr Patti Ranahan, PhD

 Suicide Prevention Gatekeeper Training in British Columbia: An Ethnographic Study of a Provincial Implementation Strategy.

-This focused ethnography is intends to capture the complexities of implementing a province-wide suicide prevention gatekeeper training initiative.
+This focused ethnography captured the complexities of implementing a province-wide suicide prevention gatekeeper training initiative in British Columbia between 2015-2018.

 Role: Co-Investigator with Dr. Jennifer White (University of Victoria)